Enhanced Mid-Infrared Single-Photon Detection with Antenna-Coupled Superconducting Nanowires: Results and Discussion

-The second configuration is a periodic antenna-coupled nanowire meander shown in Figure \ref{fig:Fig4}b.
-In this configuration, each antenna is coupled to an 80 nm-wide, 160 nm-long WSi nanowire segment located on a \si{SiO_2} spacer above an Au reflector plane on a Si substrate; further details of this geometry are provided in Section IV of the Supplementary Information.
-The antenna length is chosen such that its resonant wavelength matches the target SNSPD detection wavelength ($\lambda_{\mathrm{det}}$), and the optimal array pitch corresponding to 45\% photon-absorption efficiency threshold is considered at each $\lambda_{\mathrm{det}}$, as shown in Supplementary Figure S4e.
-To estimate the background-induced DCR of this antenna-coupled meander, the total number of squares of the photon-sensitive nanowire needs to be known, which can be calculated from the number of antennas in the meander, as shown in Figure \ref{fig:Fig4}c.
-In this configuration, the total number of squares of the photon-sensitive nanowire ($N_{\mathrm{sq}}$) in the antenna-coupled meander is twice the number of antennas required to span the 50 × 50 µ\si{m^2} area, since each antenna is coupled to two square-length nanowire segments.
-Finally, the total DCR is given by $D = N_{\mathrm{sq}} \times \Gamma_{\mathrm{sq}}$, and the resulting NEP values as a function of wavelength are shown in Figure \ref{fig:Fig4}d.
-The NEP of the antenna-coupled nanowire meander is nearly three orders of magnitude lower than the conventional meander, primarily due to higher photon-absorption efficiency and reduced background-induced DCR resulting from the shorter photon-sensitive nanowire length enabled by the antenna array.
+The second configuration is the periodic antenna-coupled nanowire meander shown in Figure \ref{fig:Fig4}b, where each antenna is coupled to an 80 nm-wide, 160 nm-long WSi nanowire segment located on a \si{SiO_2} spacer above an Au reflector plane, with details provided in Section IV of the Supporting Information.
+The antenna length is chosen so that its resonant wavelength matches the target detection wavelength ($\lambda_{\mathrm{det}}$), and the optimal array pitch corresponding to the 45\% absorption criterion is used.
+The total number of squares of the photon-sensitive nanowire in the meander is determined by the number of antennas ($N_{\mathrm{ant}}$) required to span the 50 × 50 µ\si{m^2} area (Figure \ref{fig:Fig4}c).
+Since each antenna is coupled to two square-length nanowire segments, $N_{\mathrm{sq}}$ is given by $2 \times N_{\mathrm{ant}}$, and the background-induced DCR is given by $D = N_{\mathrm{sq}} \times \Gamma_{\mathrm{sq}}$.
+The resulting NEP values are shown in Figure \ref{fig:Fig4}d.
+The antenna-coupled meander achieves nearly three orders of magnitude lower NEP than the conventional meander because it provides higher photon-absorption efficiency with a much shorter total photon-sensitive nanowire length. \highlightblue{This improvement, however, represents an upper-bound estimate under well-shielded operating conditions with negligible background radiation within the antenna resonance bandwidth.}